High Level Reporting Mechanism Colombia

 The Colombian HLRM experts have also developed a matrix to help public authorities measure corruption risks in future tenders for public works.

 Expansion of the Colombia HLRM

-The Basel Institute on Governance and OECD have signed a Memorandum of Understanding with the Colombian President and Mayor of Bogotá to promote collaboration in designing an HLRM for the construction of Bogotá’s first metro line.
+In August 2018, the Basel Institute on Governance and OECD signed a Memorandum of Understanding with the Colombian President and Mayor of Bogotá to promote collaboration in designing an HLRM for the construction of Bogotá’s first metro line.

 Co-financed by central and local governments, the 25 km elevated metro line will transport around 650,000 passengers a day.
 The total cost of this major five-year infrastructure project is estimated at USD 4,100 million.

-The Transparency Secretariat is currently working with the Metro Enterprise, a company set up for this project, and senior Bogotá officials to define and implement the HLRM.
+The Transparency Secretariat has been working with the Metro Enterprise, a company set up for this project, and senior Bogotá officials to define and implement the HLRM.
 The selection process for the Panel of Experts took place in January 2019.
 See more details on the Bogotá Metro HLRM here.